parenthetical-e/Index/README.md

 # Index
 Hi.
-I'm Erik and here is an index of my scientific ideas.
-See, `ideas.csv`.
+I'm Erik.
+I'm research scientist at CMU.
+Here is an index of my scientific ideas.
+See `ideas.csv`.

 # Index (long version)